• Skip to primary navigation

 • Radishes: If you can find these watermelon radishes, use them.
 They look amazing and are a touch sweeter than regular radishes.
 Of course, your garden variety red radishes that you get at the store are just as fantastic.
 Again, cut them thin using a mandolin or sharp knife.

 • Jalapenos & Carrots: Any self-respecting taco truck has these waiting for you like sweet, spicy, crunchy bursts of flavor swimming in a murky liquid.
-If you’re going all out on a taco night, making carnitas, or barbacoa, take the time to make a batch of these.
+If you’re going all out on a taco night, making carnitas, or barbacoa, take the time to make a batch of these, but consider putting the carrots in the liquid as you heat it to soften them up.

 Quick-Pickling Technique